scaleway/terraform-provider-scaleway/docs/data-sources/domain_record.md

 In addition to all arguments above, the following attributes are exported:

-- `ttl` - Time To Tive of the record in seconds.
+- `ttl` - Time To Live of the record in seconds.
 - `priority` - The priority of the record (mostly used with an `MX` record)
 - `geo_ip` - Dynamic record base on user geolocalisation ([More information about dynamic records](../resources/domain_record.md#dynamic-records))
 - `http_service` - Dynamic record base on URL resolve ([More information about dynamic records](../resources/domain_record.md#dynamic-records))